sandhya-k/On-boarding-and-Off-boarding-guide/timeline.md

-#Timeline and overview of process
+#Timeline and Overview of Process

 I sent out the survey on April 22, 2016.
 I closed the survey on September 12, 2016.
 As of October 31, I’ve heard from 221 newsrooms and 247 unique individuals.
 A total of 289 people filled out the survey, which contained nine main questions and four “if-then” follow-up questions.
 I conducted 101 interviews with individuals who filled out the survey.
 Thirty of them were over Skype or over the phone.
 The other 71 were email.

-At the beginning of the survey, I sent it to two of the Slack groups that I'm a part of: [Journalists of Color](http://journalistsofcolor.us/) & [News Nerdery](http://newsnerdery.org/) and then I sent emails to my mentors and friends to have them pass the survey along.
+At the beginning of the survey, I sent it to two of the Slack groups that I'm a part of: [Journalists of Color](http://journalistsofcolor.us/) & [News Nerdery](http://newsnerdery.org/).
+Then I sent emails to my mentors and friends to have them pass the survey along.
 I also sent it directly to about 35 newsrooms and then posted it on Twitter and Facebook.
 I also talked about it on the [OpenNews community calls](https://opennews.org/what/community/calls/) on Thursdays.

 In July, I talked to Elite Truong from Poynter about the research I was doing and she wrote up a [piece](http://www.poynter.org/2016/why-journalists-need-to-report-on-how-they-work/420138/) on my initial findings.

+###SRCCON session

 At the end of July, I facilitated a session at [SRCCON](http://srccon.org/), the conference that OpenNews puts on.
 Some of this appears in my learnings writeup [here.](https://medium.com/@sandhya__k/my-learnings-from-srccon-2016-5b81fbd3ca2#.86kmdcbzp) The session was titled ["The good and bad of newsroom on-boarding processes and how can we make them better"](http://schedule.srccon.org/#_session-newsroom-onboarding) and all notes from the session are [here.](https://public.etherpad-mozilla.org/p/SRCCON2016-newsroom-onboarding
 )